ARM: Refining Multivariate Forecasting with Adaptive Temporal-Contextual Learning: Experiments and Results

 \textit{\underline{Remark 2.}} AUEL's results also clarify why past univariate models surpassed multivariate counterparts in LTSF: given that many benchmarks featured weak or complex inter-series relationships, previous multivariate models that blended varying series struggled with accurate series-wise pattern recognition.
 In such scenarios, opting to neglect hard-to-identify inter-series dependencies and focus solely on modeling univariate dependencies prevents model overfitting and improves performance.

-\textbf{Effects of Random Dropping \ } In the third of Table \ref{tab:mtcat}, we demonstrate the performance gains of multivariate models from the Random Dropping strategy.
+\textbf{Effects of Random Dropping \ } In the fourth of Table \ref{tab:mtcat}, we demonstrate the performance gains of multivariate models from the Random Dropping strategy.
 Since univariate models train each series separately, they are not affected by this strategy, thus not included.
 Integrating Random Dropping considerably improves the performance of predictors without noticeably increasing computational costs.
 The improvements are more pronounced in datasets like ETT with weaker inter-series dependencies due to more overfitting reduction.
-As these relationships strengthen, evident in datasets like Electricity and even more so in Multi, the benefits of Random Dropping tend to diminish.
+As these relationships strengthen, evident in datasets like Electricity and even more so in Multi, the improvement of Random Dropping tend to be smaller.

 \textit{\underline{Remark 3.}} Random Dropping aids multivariate LTSF models by building subset-to-subset forecasting ensemble models, effectively identifying the right combination of inter-series dependencies, thus reducing the risk of overfitting from misinterpreted series-wise relationships.